Updated Aug. 3, 2022

 Essentially, an EUA means that a product has met the necessary safety standards to make it available to the public as quickly as possible when no other approved options are available.

 To issue an EUA, the FDA must be able to find that the known and potential health benefits of using the product outweigh the known and potential risks.
-For the first three COVID-19 vaccines, the FDA made this determination by examining the safety and efficacy of the vaccines based on laboratory testing and data from clinical trials involving over 115,000 volunteers, and by reviewing manufacturing information supplied by pharmaceutical companies to ensure quality and consistency during vaccine production.
+For the first three COVID-19 vaccines, the FDA made this determination by examining the safety and efficacy of the vaccines based on laboratory testing and data from clinical trials involving hundreds of thousands of volunteers, and by reviewing manufacturing information supplied by pharmaceutical companies to ensure quality and consistency during vaccine production.

 *The FDA has approved the Pfizer-BioNTech and Moderna COVID-19 vaccines for the prevention of COVID-19.
 FDA approval was followed by an independent review by the CDC Advisory Committee on Immunization Practices (ACIP), which subsequently provided its recommendation for use of the vaccines.
 The Pfizer-BioNTech vaccine is marketed as Comirnaty (koe-mir’-na-tee) for use in the prevention of COVID-19 in individuals 16 and older.
 The Moderna vaccine is marketed as Spikevax for use in the prevention of COVID-19 in individuals 18 and older.